 Despite what the media would have you believe, we’re actually living in the most peaceful time in human history.
 There’s no doubt that the world is in a bit more chaos than it was, say, five years ago, but largely, it’s still way better than even fifty years ago.
 We’re just more connected than ever, giving us a direct glimpse into global human suffering we’ve never had before.

 The first thing I learned about ghosts was that they are fake.
-There is an almighty God but ghosts are fairy tales.
-Science had proven it.
-But then we went on a school trip and visited Twickel Castle.
-The custodian told us there was a ghost upsetting things.
-It was not an evil entity so we shouldn’t fear it when entering the castle, he said.
-The custodian seemed a down-to-earth person to me.
-The following account about Twickel Castle is on the Internet:
+There is an almighty God, but ghosts are fairy tales.
+Science has proven it.
+Then we went on a school trip and visited the Singraven Estate in Denekamp.
+The custodian told us there was a ghost inside the castle upsetting things.
+He added that it is not an evil entity, so we should not fear it when entering.
+He seemed dead-serious and did not appear to be an attention-seeker.
+Only, it is better not to put too much faith in spook stories about venues that depend on tourist income.

-There are plenty of ghost stories.
-Let’s mention one more.
-In the summer of 2014 a couple named the Simpsons asked the regional news channel Fox43 in the United States to visit their haunted house in Hanover, York County.
-DeAnna Simpson, the woman who came forward to tell the story, spoke of several ghosts and other entities that were severely haunting her home.
-She and her husband had lived in the house for seven years.
+There are plenty of ghost stories to go around.
+Let’s mention just one more.
+In 2014 a couple named the Simpsons asked the regional news channel Fox43 in the United States to visit their haunted house in Hanover, York County.
+The wife, DeAnna Simpson, spoke of several entities that were severely haunting their home.
+She and her husband had lived there for seven years.
+She caught ghosts on film while guests had been scratched or even attacked in their home.
+She had invited priests, paranormal researchers, and the crew of the TV show ‘The Dead Files’, who then ‘uncovered evidence’ of ‘grisly deaths’ that occurred in the house.1 When the Fox43 staff came in, their photographer was scratched, apparently by something invisible.

 If you like this post, then you might also like: